-Our International Business degree will provide you with the skills and experience to work in a global business economy.
-It is designed specifically to develop you as a ‘business ready’ graduate: a confident, independent thinker with a detailed knowledge of business and management and equipped with the skills to adapt rapidly.
+Our International Business programme will provide you with the skills and experience to work in an international business.
+It is designed specifically to develop you as a ‘business ready’ graduate: a confident, independent thinker with a detailed knowledge of international business and cross-cultural management, and equipped with the skills to adapt rapidly to change.

 You will gain in-depth knowledge of organisations and their environments, including their relationships to society.
-Specialising in international business, you will focus on the ways businesses operate differently in home and overseas markets.
-You will develop an understanding of managing people, business operations and logistics, marketing and communications, finance and accounting, corporate strategy and business ethics.
-You will also learn how businesses can operate effectively in a culturally diverse environment.
+Specialising in international business, at Roehampton you will focus on the ways businesses operate differently in home and overseas markets.
+This course will help you to develop an understanding of managing people, operations, logistics, marketing and finance.
+You will also learn how businesses can operate ethically and effectively in a culturally diverse environment.

-In readiness for your future career, you will develop a range of skills that employers value: the ability to identify and solve business problems and to effectively communicate your ideas.
-You will develop key attributes such as commercial acumen, self-reflection and emotional intelligence and gain skills in research, numeracy and project and people management.
+In preparation for your future career, you will develop a range of skills that employers value: the ability to identify and solve business problems and to effectively communicate your ideas.
+Key attributes such as commercial acumen, self-reflection and emotional intelligence will be acquired, together with skills in research, numeracy and project management.

-Our academics have a wealth of experience in organisations and business and will support you to connect your learning to the realities of business and management.
-You will be supported throughout in your personal development by Personal Tutors, who will work with you map your career development and provide learning guidance.
-You will also have access to our extensive range of employability events, including workshops, expert business speakers – e.g. members of our Advisory Board – and employer exhibitions.
+Our academics have a wealth of experience in organisations and will support you to connect your learning to the realities of business and management.
+You will be supported throughout in your personal development by Personal Tutors, who work with you to map your career development and provide guidance.
+Joining the Roehampton Business School you will gain access to an extensive range of employability events, including workshops and employer exhibitions.
 Alongside this, we provide a wide range of other opportunities to develop and learn, including a career mentoring scheme and student-led Business Society.

 You will graduate confident about your personal values, with knowledge and experience to solve business problems ethically and with an ongoing passion for continuous personal and professional development.

-Throughout your three year degree there is a focus on supporting you to develop, track and recognise your own increasing ability to add value to organisations.
-This is achieved through our Business Readiness module where, working with your Personal Tutor, you will gather evidence of your knowledge, attributes and skills.
-This will demonstrate to prospective employers how you can play a key role in whichever organisations you work for.
+Throughout your degree, the focus is on supporting you to develop, track and recognise your own increasing ability to add value to organisations.
+This is achieved through our Business Readiness module where, working with your Personal Tutor, you will gather evidence of your knowledge, skills and attributes.

 In your first year, you will learn to recognise your personal strengths and weaknesses through a process of self-assessment and reflection, and understand your role in a team.
-You will practice these skills in a variety of team problem-based activities and scenarios.
-You will also establish an overview of business organisations in a global context and be introduced to key areas of business such as finance, marketing and data analysis.
+You will practice these skills in a variety of team based scenarios.
+You will also establish an overview of business organisations in a global context and be introduced to key areas of business such as finance and marketing.

 In your second year you will spend a semester studying abroad.
 This will develop your cross-cultural skills and confidence, and you will return home more globally minded.
-It will also provide you with the opportunity to develop connections with a people from a diverse range of cultures.
-During the second half of the year you will study modules on Global and International Business Strategy, and International Business and Emerging Markets, enabling you to develop an extensive knowledge of international business.
+This will give you the opportunity to develop connections with people from a diverse range of cultures.
+While at Roehampton, you will study modules on Global and International Business Strategy, and International Business & Emerging Markets, enabling you to develop an extensive knowledge of international business.

-In your third year, your modules will include International Human Resource Management and Global Marketing, developing your international management skills.
-You will be able to demonstrate your abilities in a dissertation focusing on a particular area of international business that interests you.
+In your third year, modules will include International Human Resource Management and Global Marketing, developing your international management skills.
+You will demonstrate your individual specialism, through a dissertation focusing on an aspect of international business that interests you.

 Here are some of the varied modules we currently offer: